nasa/Common-Metadata-Repository/search-app/docs/api.md

 2. Each collection can only be associated with multiple variables that don't share the same name.
 3. variable and collection can only be associated if they are from the same provider.

-As a consequence, we now allow one collection, as well as a list of collections, to be passed in to all association endpoints.
+As a consequence, we now allow a single collection to be passed in to the association.
+We continue to support the existing legacy api which allows a list of single collection to be passed in.

 ```
 curl -XPOST -i -H "Content-Type: application/json" -H "Echo-Token: XXXXX" %CMR-ENDPOINT%/variables/V1200000008-PROV1/associations -d \
-'[{"concept_id": "C1200000005-PROV1"}]'
+'{"concept_id": "C1200000005-PROV1"}'

 HTTP/1.1 200 OK
 Content-Type: application/json; charset=UTF-8